antiguatechlabs/antigua-tech-labs/memory-bank/progress.md

 - ✅ Established JSON-based content management approach
 - ✅ Created initial content structure for the hero section
 - ✅ Implemented data loading utilities
+- ✅ Organized content files by language for multilingual support
+- ✅ Created English and Spanish versions of all content

 ### Core Functionality